What we do

 The atlas can be used to display species lists for particular areas, as well as all of the underlying records (including location, observer, date, etc.) See the discussion of information windows below.

 If any maps do not seem to be displaying correctly, click "refresh" on your web browser.
 This will force the web browser to load the most recent version of the atlas page.
 The reason for the problem is that to reduce load times, some browsers store web pages on the user's computer, and these can become out of date.

 The Main Atlas Page

-The display of the large maps can be customized by the user using 5 drop-down menus.
-Click on the downward-pointing arrow on the right-hand side to display the set of choices.
+The display of the large maps can be customized by the user using drop-down menus and radio buttons.
+For drop-down menus, click on the downward-pointing arrow on the right-hand side to display the set of choices.
 Each of the menus is explained below.

 Select a Butterfly

 This drop-down menu can be used to produce a distribution map for any one of the 168 species of butterflies recorded in Ontario.
 The species names (scientific and common) are the same as in the TEA seasonal summaries published as Ontario Lepidoptera (yearly reports published since 1969).
 The initial order is taxonomic--roughly speaking, the order in which the different families and species are believed to have first appeared on the earth.
 Clicking on the button "alphabetic" will change to alphabetic order based on the common name.
 For the alphabetic order, species may appear in more than one place (e.g., "Roadside Skipper" and "Common Roadside Skipper."
 Thanks are due to Ed McCurdy for the programming of the alphabetic list.